Should You Change Your Financial Planning?

 On top of that basic structure, you can add tax planning, risk management, and estate planning as appropriate for your situation.

-To get a clear picture of your financial starting point, gather the following information:
+To get a clear picture of your financial starting point, you'll need to find the following information:

-Assets – List things that you own, like a house, car, business, etc.
+Assets: List things that you own, like a house, car, and business

-Liabilities – List money owed, such as credit card debt, the remaining mortgage on your house, a car loan, etc.
+Liabilities: List money owed, such as credit card debt, the remaining mortgage on your house, and a car loan

-Net worth – Take the value of your assets and subtract the amount of your liabilities to get your net worth.
+Net worth: Add up the value of your assets and subtract the amount of your liabilities to calculate your net worth.

-When defining your financial goals, it’s a good idea to look at both long-term goals and medium-term goals.
-To address more immediate goals, ask:
+When creating or changing your financial plan, it’s a good idea to look at both long-term goals and medium-term goals.
+To address more immediate goals, ask yourself:

-Do you have a rainy-day fund to cover unexpected expenses such as a job loss, or health crisis?
+Do I have a rainy-day fund to cover unexpected expenses such as a job loss or health crisis?

 Goals: Long-term plans

-Even if you’re a long way off from retirement, now is the best time to start thinking about the needs you’ll have in your later years, so you can take advantage of the power of compound interest in your investments.
-Here are some questions to ask:
+Finally, you need to think about where you want to end up in the distant future.
+For example, even if you’re a long way off from retirement, now is the best time to start thinking about the needs you’ll have in your later years.
+Starting early gives you the chance to take advantage of the power of compound interest in your investments.
+Here are some questions to ask yourself:

-How much money will you need monthly in retirement?
+How much money will I need monthly in retirement?

-How will you provide for your final expenses, bequests, and debts when you pass away?
+How will I provide for my final expenses, bequests, and debts when I pass away?

 Getting there: Strategy